martinsirbe/prometheus-demo/README.md

-# Prometheus + Graphite Bridge Demo
+# Prometheus Demo

-A simple demo project which demonstrates how to instrument Go service using Prometheus and additionally to push metrics to Graphite using Prometheus Graphite Bridge.
+A simple demo project which demonstrates how to instrument Go service using Prometheus.

 ## Requirements
 * Running Prometheus on minikube Kubernetes cluster - [prometheus-grafana-demo](https://github.com/martinsirbe/prometheus-grafana-demo).